AviatrixSystems/Docs/HowTos/CreateGCloudAccount.rst

 Step 5: Create Credential File
 ----------------------------------

-When you create a cloud account for GCloud, you are asked to upload a GCloud Project Credentials file.
+When you create a cloud account Aviatrix Controller for GCloud, you will be asked to upload a GCloud Project Credentials file.
 Below are the steps to download the credential file from the Google Developer Console.